panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 In the above example `value` is the current state value, and `setValue()` is the state updater function.
 Calling `setValue('Changed value')` inside the click event handler the state to `'Changed value'`.

-An important idea to remember about the update of the state inside of the React component is that the state update is *asynchornous*.
+An important idea to remember about the update of the state inside of the React component is that the state update is *asynchronous*.

 Consider a functional component `DoubleIncreaser` that has a counter state.
 The component has a button *Double Increase*: